feddybear/flipside_ph/annotation.md

 #### Overlaps / Crosstalk / Crowds

-When two or more people talk over the same region, place the words inside a &lt;overlap:transcript> tag to complete the thought of the utterance you are writing.
+**Overlaps don't exist in FSC.**  When two or more people talk over the same region, place the words inside a &lt;overlap:transcript&gt; tag to complete the thought of the utterance you are writing.
 The word content can be left out if they're only noise.

+e.g. (Two people are talking, someone says "guwapo" at the same time as "masipag"; you don't transcribe guwapo) \
+Matalino siya, saka &lt;overlap:masipag&gt;

 ### Non-speech Events